-The rights provided to holders of PCs and REMIC classes under the agreements governing those securities and the rights of Holders of the Pass-Through Certificates under the underlying agreements are also subject to the limitations of the Reform Act, as described above.
+The rights provided to holders of PCs and REMIC classes under the agreements governing those securities and the rights of Holders of the Pass-Through Certificates under the underlying agreements are also subject to the limitations of the Reform Act, as described under Rights Upon Event of Default above.

 Holders of PCs and Freddie Mac REMIC classes also have the right to consent to certain amendments to their governing agreements.
 The Multifamily Pass-Through Trust Agreement provides that, as the holder of a PC or REMIC class that backs Pass-Through Certificates, Freddie Mac, as Trustee, may consent to such an amendment.
 However, if the amendment would adversely affect in any material way the interests of the Holders of Pass-Through Certificates, Freddie Mac may not agree to it unless Holders of at least 50% of the outstanding principal or notional principal amount of each affected class consent in writing.
-See the PC Offering Circular for information about payments on PCs.